Kenneth R. Shadrick: Career

 Dean's plan was to airlift one battalion of the 24th Infantry Division into South Korea via C-54 Skymaster transport aircraft and to block advancing North Korean forces while the remainder of the division was transported on ships.
 The 21st Infantry Regiment was identified as the most combat-ready of the 24th Infantry Division's three regiments, and the 21st Infantry's 1st Battalion was selected because its commander, Lieutenant Colonel Charles Bradford Smith, was the most experienced, having commanded a battalion at the Battle of Guadalcanal during World War II.
 On July 5, Task Force Smith engaged North Korean forces at the Battle of Osan, delaying 5,000 North Korean infantry for seven hours before being defeated.
-The 540-man force suffered 60 killed, 21 wounded and 82 captured, 163 casualties in total.
-A very heavy casualty rate.
+The 540-man force suffered 163 casualties: 60 killed, 21 wounded and 82 captured, a very heavy casualty rate.
 In the chaos of the retreat, most of the bodies were left behind, and the fates of many of the missing were unknown for several weeks.

 During that time, the 34th Infantry Regiment set up a line between the villages of Pyongtaek and Ansong, 10 mi south of Osan, to fight the next delaying action against the advancing North Korean forces.
 The 34th Infantry Regiment was similarly unprepared for a fight, with few soldiers experienced in combat.
 At this time, Shadrick was part of an M9A1 Bazooka team with 1st Battalion, 34th Infantry.